Lacinipolia cuneata (Grote, 1873)

 Lacinipolia cuneata is a common moth in the western part of the Pacific Northwest in late spring and early summer.
-It is a small to medium-sized (FW length 13 - 15 mm) with a mottled gray forewing that has a yellow spot at the base of a black line above the anal angle.
+It is small to medium-sized (FW length 13 - 15 mm) with a mottled gray forewing that has a yellow spot at the base of a black line above the anal angle.
 The outer margin of the forewing is scalloped.
-The ground color is mottled medium-gray with a slight brown or olive cast, lightest slightly bluish gray in most of the subterminal area.
+The ground color is mottled medium-gray with a slight brown or olive cast, lightest and slightly bluish-gray in most of the subterminal area.
 The median area except the costa is darker gray or brown-gray, sometimes with red-brown in the cell.
 The basal posterior margin is commonly sprinkled with wine-red scales, and sometimes with yellow.
 The veins are covered with gray and black scales, appearing pale basal to the postmedial line and dark distal to it, often with a row of black lines in the subterminal area near the postmedial line.
-A black basal dash is present.
+A black, basal dash is present.
 A black line or wedge is present in the terminal area above the anal angle, preceded by a small olive or yellow spot.
 The rest of the terminal area is mottled gray.
-The lines are dark gray to black, double filled with gray, well-defined on the costa.
+The lines are dark gray to black, double, and filled with gray, well-defined on the costa.
 The basal and antemedial lines are waved, with the latter line excurved toward the outer margin.
 The median line is dark gray, diffuse.
 The postmedial line is weakly scalloped, drawn sharply toward the base on the costa, slanted toward the base lateral to the reniform spot, bent more sharply oblique near the lower reniform spot which it touches, then turned perpendicular to the posterior margin below the spot.
-The subterminal line is pale gray and indistinct except for the olive or yellow spot above the posterior margin, and irregular.
+The subterminal line is pale gray, irregular, and indistinct, except for the olive or yellow spot above the posterior margin.
 A series of dark gray triangles forms the terminal line.
 The fringe is lightly checkered gray.
-The orbicular and reniform spots are partially outlined in dark gray to black, greatest medially and laterally, filled with pale gray peripherally and darker gray centrally.
-The orbicular spot is a tilted oval, closest to the base anteriorly, and the reniform spot is asymetrically kidney-shaped with an expanded posterior end.
-The claviform spot is black, darkest at the apex, variable in size, often reaching the postmedial line.
-The hindwing is medium gray with slightly darker margin, veins, and discal spot.
-The hindwing fringe is gray with a thin yellow and gray base.
+The orbicular and reniform spots are partially outlined in dark gray to black, greatest medially and laterally, and filled with pale gray peripherally and darker gray centrally.
+The orbicular spot is a tilted oval, closest to the base anteriorly, and the reniform spot is asymmetrically kidney-shaped with an expanded posterior end.
+The claviform spot is black, darkest at the apex, variable in size, and often reaching the postmedial line.
+The hindwing is medium-gray with slightly darker margin, veins, and discal spot.
+The hindwing fringe is gray with a thin, yellow and gray base.
 The head and thorax are hoary gray with a black transverse line near the edge of the collar.
-The tegulae are silver gray with black over the wings and thinner black medial edges.
+The tegulae are silver-gray with black over the wings and thinner, black medial edges.
 The thorax has a slight median crest.
 The eye is covered in fine hairs.
 The male antenna is weakly bead-like.

-This common species can be told from other west-side moths by its mottled forewing that appears colorful despite the predominantly gray color.
+This common species can be told from other west-side moths by its mottled forewing that appears colorful, despite the predominantly gray color.
 The black mark near the anal angle with a yellow or olive spot is fairly characteristic, as is the red color near the base, although in some specimens these colored areas are small and relatively inconspicuous.
 The light filing of the orbicular and reniform spots and the pale distal forewing contrast with the olive-gray or brown-gray median area.
-The most similar species Hada sutrina, is more pure gray and black, with a pale gray mark on the mid-median area.
-Some other Lacinipolia species have a dark mark at the anal angle similar to that of L. cuneata and can have a red or brown flush in the median area, but can usually be told from it by less mottled pattern, less olive or brown cast, and absence of red scales near the base.
-In some of them there is a pale yellow mark at the posterior subterminal line, but this is usually lighter yellow and more sharply defined than that of L. cuneata.
-Most of these species either don't occur west of the mountains or fly later in the year than L. cuneata.
+The most similar species, Hada sutrina, is more pure gray and black, with a pale gray mark on the mid-median area.
+Some other Lacinipolia species have a dark mark at the anal angle, similar to that of L. cuneata, and can have a red or brown flush in the median area, but can usually be told from it by less mottled pattern, less olive or brown cast, and absence of red scales near the base.
+In some of these similar species, there is a pale, yellow mark at the posterior subterminal line, but this is usually lighter yellow and more sharply defined than that of L. cuneata.
+Most of these species either don't occur west of the mountains, or fly later in the year than L. cuneata.

 This species is endemic to the West Coast in moist forest habitats.
 In the Pacific Northwest, it is common to abundant in coastal rainforests and mixed hardwood forests at low elevations west of the Cascades, and in mixed hardwood-conifer forests at middle elevations along the west slope of the Cascades.
 However, it is usually less common in drier oak woodlands.